univention/office365/doc/README-code.md

 #### Connector
-Parent class of UserConnector and GroupConnector.
+Parent class of `UserConnector` and `GroupConnector`.
 It defines the common methods and attributes.

 * `check_permissions`: Checks if the right permissions are defined for the connections.
 * `has_initialized_connections`: Checks if the connections have been initialized.
 * `get_listener_filter`: Returns the filter to be used by the listener.